Regular

 There’s a whisper in the tides, A herald of the days to come, Where every wave arrives carrying The hint of lives not yet begun.

-A poetic meditation on two inner currents: one dazzling yet fragile, like a crystal that fractures under pressure; the other steady and guiding, like a star or a rock that sustains.
-A reflection on learning where to anchor the soul.
-There are those who can tear your soul apart, devastate...
+A poetic meditation on two internal currents: one dazzling yet fragile, like a crystal that fractures under pressure; the other steady and guiding, like a star or a rock that sustains.
+It is a reflection on the discernment required to perceive structural nuances in human nature and the wisdom of...

 A bond so steady, a love so true, between a father and his daughter too.
 Unconditional, patient, quiet, sure— a shelter of grace that will endure.